ipitio/closure/README.md

 Move everything in `examples/` out to the parent directory.
 The files to edit are:

 - `dhcp/*dhcp*`: DHCP config, if you want to use the node as a DHCP server but don't want to use Pi-hole for it
-- `netplan/{closed,open}.yml`: network config when gateway is reachable or not, respectively
+- `netplan/{closed,open}.yml`: network config when internet is reachable or not, respectively
 - `env.sh`: environment variables for the scripts
 - `compose.yml`: environment variables for the services and bare WireGuard
 - `hooks/{pre,post}-{up,down}.sh`: scripts that run from the project directory before and after everything is started or stopped
+- `hostapd/*.conf`: hostapd configs for your non-netplan APs, for more control and AP+STA mode support

 Keep in mind that: